 Given the many “hats” of an occupational therapist, it’s easy to see why occupational therapy is of great value to physiatrists, as they strive to empower patients with comprehensive treatment to improve their overall quality of life.

 At the Howard Liss, M.D.
-Rehabilitation Institute in Englewood, Dr. Howard Liss finds great value in occupational therapy.
+Rehabilitation Institute in Tenafly, Dr. Howard Liss finds great value in occupational therapy.
 With an emphasis on helping patients live their best life, Dr. Liss remains dedicated to interdisciplinary treatment and therapy that is personalized for every patient.

 To schedule your appointment, contact the Howard Liss, M.D.
 Rehabilitation Institute today.